haxetink/tink_streams/README.md

 Don't let this zoo of type parameters irritate you.
 They all have their place and we actually know two of them already: `Item` denotes the type of items that flow through the stream and `Quality` is what we use to draw the line between ideal and real streams.

 There are many more functions defined on streams, but `forEach` is by far the most important one.
 As we see it accepts a handler for `Item` with a certain `Safety`.
 This is to allow us to differentiate ideal and real handlers (although we don't explicitly define them).
 A handler is a function that gets an item and then tells us how it has handled it.
-It can either `BackOff`, thus stopping iteration *before* that item, or `Finish` this stopping iteration *after* that item, it can `Resume` the iteration or - if it is a `Handler<Item, Error>` - it may `Fail`.
+It can either `BackOff`, thus stopping iteration *before* that item, or `Finish` this stopping iteration *after* that item, it can `Resume` the iteration or - if it is a `Handler<Item, Error>` - it may `Clog`.

 Iteration can be concluded for various reasons which are thus expressed in the `Conclusion` enum, which handles four cases: